avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 Theory
 -----------

-The simulation results (two dimensional field such as peak pressure or flow depth) are processed in a way that it is possible to compare characteristic values such as for example, run-out, maximum peak pressure or depth, maximum peak velocity or speed for different simulations.
+The simulation results (two dimensional fields of e.g. peak pressure or flow depth) are processed in a way that it is possible to compare characteristic values such as for example, run-out, maximum peak pressure or flow depth, maximum peak velocity or speed for different simulations.

 AIMEC (Automated Indicator based Model Evaluation and Comparison, [Fischer2013]_) was developed